The future is here. Sort of.

 ASUS ROG NeoCore: A new design for a new Wi-Fi standard

-Other than that, on the inside, apart from Wi-Fi 8 support, the NeoCore is meant to be a gaming router, judging from the ROG branding in its name.
+Other than that, on the inside, the NeoCore is meant to be a gaming router, as indicated by the ROG branding in its name.
 On this front, it’s a far cry from the exciting “dead spider” design of other flagship ROG routers, such as the GT-BE98 Pro or GT-BE19000AI.

 Again, a lot of things will change by the time you can get an actual Wi-Fi 8 router, this NeoCore or otherwise.
 Still, with this concept router, ASUS showed its desire to create an entirely new design, something more streamlined, aesthetically pleasing to easily pass that “spouse approval” hurdle, to match what the new Wi-Fi standard has in store.